-Branch is now proud to offer tips and mileage via the Branch Card, so employees can access these earnings digitally after each shift.No need for cash.
+Branch offers tips and mileage via the Branch Card, so employees can access these earnings digitally after each shift.No need for cash.
 No paper checks.
 No extra trips to the bank or waiting for the right amount of change to tip out employees.
 Just quick, digital access to the money your employees earn each shift.

 This offering is perfect for delivery services, quick-serve restaurants, and any worker on the go in today’s contactless world.
 It’s as simple as giving your employees access to a Branch Card, and then pushing funds to their cards right after each shift.

-With Instant Pay, you can pay your employees faster—and safer.
+With EWA, you can pay your employees faster—and safer.